rackerlabs/support-how-to/content/dedicated-hosting/manage-dns-records-in-the-myrackspace-portal.md

 #### Create a DNS zone

-**Note:** Domains added must already be registered before you can add them to the account.
+**Note:** The domains you add must already be registered before you can add them to the account.
 You can choose to register a domain name through one of the many available registrars.

 1. To access the zone creation page, click **Actions > Create Zone**.
 2. In the field **Domains (one per line)**, enter the domain of the zone you want to create.
-3. You must create at least one **A** record in the the **Create Records** section when you add a new zone.
+3. You must create at least one **A** record in the **Create Records** section when you add a new zone.
 To modify the number of initial records you need, check or uncheck the box for the record.
 4. You can add a comment under **Comment**.
 Use this to describe the purpose of the new zone.
-It is not accessible publically.
+It is not accessible publicly.
 5. Click **Create New Zone** to finish adding the zone.

 #### Delete a DNS zone